 - All animals must be exhibited by the junior in whose name the animal has been entered.
 If an issue comes up where the junior cannot exhibit the animal, it must be exhibited by another junior registered to show at the Expo.

-- Any breed with fewer than five entries may not be offered, and entries will be placed in another appropriate class.
+- Any breed with fewer than five entries will not be offered, and entries will be placed in another appropriate division.

 - Any eligible junior who violates any of the rules of the Expo, knowingly attempts to misrepresent an animal or its registration, or acts in an unbecoming manner, shall be disqualified for exhibition and no premiums shall be paid.
 Such action shall be taken as deemed necessary by the Minnesota Beef Expo Executive Board.

-- Exhibitors must follow the International Association of Fairs and Expositions (IAFE) National Code of Show Ring Ethics.
-By entering, the exhibitor agrees to abide by the IAFE code of ethics.
+- By entering, the exhibitor agrees to abide by the International Association of Fairs and Expositions (IAFE) National Code of Show Ring Ethics.
 Submission of entry indicates acceptance of all rules, regulations and releases associated with the event, including photos taken during the Expo by staff or official photographers that may be used for promotional reasons.